Review: TimeMachine AE86 Seat Covers

 Before you read on, let me tell you that I am a perfectionist when it comes to restoring cars.
 I am looking for perfect quality that is indistinguishable from OEM.
 My standards are very high.
 On top of that, I am German and we are known for direct and straightforward feedback.
 This review may sound harsh.

-The reproduction cover fabric is not really maroon but more of an orange hue.
-Also, the feel of the fabric is different: the stock factory feels like proper fabric, but the replacement feels more synthetic and plushy.
+The reproduction cover fabric is not really maroon – more of an orange hue.

-The fabric may not be the perfect choice, but the stitching looks good, and closely resembles the OEM pattern.
-Also, they’ve nailed the brown leather part: While the leather is slightly more patterned than the original, the color looks like a perfect match.
-Note that the side parts on the head rest are not included in the set, and these are the original ones that are now 40 years old.
+The two side parts on the head rest are not included in the set, and these are still wrapped in the original fake leather that is now 40 years old.
 The original leather tends to turn dark blueish after the years – originally, it would have been a very dark brown color.

 Writing on the inside of the fabric.

-The fitment quality is pretty good.
+The fitment quality is very good.
 The center part fits perfectly, but the two side support pieces feel a bit tight.
-Looking at the pictures, you can see that the upper corner of the side pieces is pointing out a bit.
-This happens because the sewing in that corner is a bit too tight.
-My seat is not the only problem with this issue, if you look closely on the shop website, you’ll see the same slight distortion on their pictures.
+Looking at the pictures, you can see that the upper corners of the side pieces are slightly pushed to the outside (see the picture below).

 Glossy Fabric and Wrinkles

-Restoring the Plastic Trim Pieces
+Restoring The Plastic Trim Pieces

 After giving the parts a good wash, I restored the brown color by first scraping off the sun-damaged plastic with a soft plastic scraper.
 The lose part of the plastic will come off as gray powder.
-Then, I used a heat gun to heat up the plastic just enough to restore the color.
+Then, I used a heat gun to carefully heat up the plastic – just enough to restore the color.

 If you do this yourself, use a high quality heat gun that can be temperature-adjusted.
 You need to perfectly time the point where the color starts restoring, but not to the point where it starts melting.
 For the final finish, I use a Japanese-made plastic refresher from Ohajiki.